kart699/webroot/README.md

 using the stored ticket from the submit phishquery endpoint we retrieve the information from this endpoint

 ##### Retrieve IP information
-This endpoint returns content classification and reputation information on the queried IP address.
+Returns content classification and reputation information on the queried IP address.
 - input : An IP address for which you want to retrieve information.
 ```
 _fetch $Url from threatsample limit 1